VoxeLibre/VoxeLibre/mods/ITEMS/mcl_tools/README.md

-This mod adds tools for MineClone 2.
+This mod adds tools for VoxeLibre.

 ## Credits